Vanshika937/Terraform/README.md

 # Terraform
-##Working with multi cloud enviroments using terraform
+## Multi-cloud provisioning using Terraform